 Niagara Regional Police Service reports that at least ONE case of sexual or physical assault on children or youth is investigated each day in our region.
-Our statistics show that no one municipality within the region has a greater percentage of child abuse than another.
 The Kristen French CACN is committed to working with all 12 municipalities within our region to engage and empower them to take responsibility and collectively respond to one of the most serious social health concerns of our community.

 In 2013 alone, Niagara Regional Police Service investigated close to 400 cases of child abuse related reports in our region alone.

 On average, ONE interview per day takes place at the Kristen French CACN.
-Since opening in the fall of 2008, over 2400 children/youth and their caring family members have found a safe place to disclose abuse.
-Most often, 94% of the time, children interviewed at the Center know their alleged abuser.
+94% of the time, children interviewed at the Center know their alleged abuser.
 Without help and support, the long term impacts of abuse can be devastating.

 Kristen French CACN Compiled Statistics from Opening to December 2014

 “…thank you for giving innocent children the attention and care they deserve and for your efforts to bring these important and valuable services to the community of Niagara.”

 Steve Sullivan – Canada’s First Federal Ombudsman for Victims of Crime

 Canadian statistics show…

 - 1 in 3 girls and 1 in 6 boys will experience some form of sexual abuse before they are 18.
 Annually, children and youth of all ages experience abuse in the Niagara Region.